How to Invest Your Money

 An investment risk is defined as the permanent loss of capital and/or underperformance relative to expectations.
 A high-risk investment is when there is a higher chance of loss of capital or underperformance.
 Thus, low-risk investing not only protects against the chances of loss, but also makes sure that none of the potential losses will be devastating.

 All investments carry some risk, and the higher the risk, the higher the potential returns.
 Stay away from complicated investments.
 Choose one investment strategy and stick to it.
 Diversifying into a balanced mix of different assets can reduce an investor’s risk.
 This means not putting all your eggs in one basket.

 Types of Investments

-Preservation funds: These allow people to invest the proceeds of pension or retirement funds.
-Employees can transfer money to a preservation fund if they resign, are dismissed or retrenched.
+- Preservation funds: These allow people to invest the proceeds of pension or retirement funds.
+Employees can transfer money to a preservation fund if they resign, are dismissed, or are retrenched.